Mookana mane falls in different seasons

 October 2015: Almost at the end of the monsoon, but still not safe enough for a bath.

-After three months from the second visit, as the luck would have it, I was back again in Sakaleshapura area – this time it was with the family.
+After three months from the second visit, as the luck would have it, I was back again in Sakaleshapura area – this time it was with my family.
 With the monsoon almost over, I drove back in the now familiar roads towards Mookana mane.
 The water level had come down to some extent – when compared to the previous visit.
-Going downstream was still bit tricky, but much easier than the last time.
+Though going downstream was still a bit tricky, but it was much easier than the last time.
 My mom was reluctant to come down to the falls, but she joined us along with the adventure.
 While we sat on the rocks with feet dangling in water, the kids had their share of fun splashing water at everyone.
 We wrapped up after a delicious packed lunch and headed back with a promise to visit the place in yet another season.
+In case you are planning to visit the waterfalls, my recommendation is to be at the falls as early as possible in the morning.
+The place attracts a lot of crowd, especially on weekends.

 4 comments